Sammmmx/contracts/evm/erc-1155/README.md

 # ERC-1155 Multi-Token

-A production-ready ERC-1155 multi-token contract built with Solidity and Hardhat.
+A minimal template ERC-1155 multi-token contract built with Solidity and Hardhat.

 ## What's inside